MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/person-picture.md

 # Person picture control

-> [!IMPORTANT]
-> This article describes functionality that hasn’t been released yet and may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.

 The person picture control displays the avatar image for a person, if one is available; if not, it displays the person's initials or a generic glyph.
 You can use the control to display a [Contact object](https://docs.microsoft.com/en-us/uwp/api/Windows.ApplicationModel.Contacts.Contact),  an object that manages a person's contact info, or you can manually provide contact information, such as a display name and profile picture.

 > **Important APIs**: [PersonPicture class](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.personpicture), [Contact class](https://docs.microsoft.com/en-us/uwp/api/Windows.ApplicationModel.Contacts.Contact), [ContactManager class](https://docs.microsoft.com/en-us/uwp/api/Windows.ApplicationModel.Contacts.ContactManager)